Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/curity.md

 1. Sign in to {{site.konnect_short_name}}, then select {% konnect_icon dev-portal %} **Dev Portal** from the menu.

-2. Click **Application Auth** to open the authentication settings for your API Products in your Portal.
+2. Navigate to **Application Auth** to access the authentication settings for your API Products.

-3. Click the **DCR Providers** tab to see all your DCR Providers.
+3. Open the **DCR Providers** to view all configured DCR Providers

-4. Click the **New DCR Provider** button to begin creating your Curity config.
-Enter a Name to be seen only in Konnect and a Display Name that will be displayed on your Portal.
+4. Select **New DCR Provider** button to create a Curity configuration.
+Provide a name for internal use within {{site.konnect_short_name}} and a display name for visibility on your Portal.

-5. Enter the **Issuer URL** for your authorization server, it will look something like `https://CURITY_INSTANCE_DOMAIN/oauth/v2/oauth-anonymous/.well-known/openid-configuration`
+5. Input the **Issuer URL** of your Curity authorization server, formatted as `https://CURITY_INSTANCE_DOMAIN/oauth/v2/oauth-anonymous/.well-known/openid-configuration`

-6. Select Curity as your **Provider Type**.
+6. Select Curity as the **Provider Type**.

 7. Enter the Client ID of the admin client created in Curity above into the **Initial Client ID** field.
 Enter the value you saved for the Client secret into the **Initial Client Secret** field.

 8. Save your DCR Provider.
-You should now see it in the list of DCR Poviders.
+You should now see it in the list of DCR providers.

 9. Click the **Auth Strategy** tab to see all your Auth Strategies.
 Select **New Auth Strategy** to create an auth strategy that uses the DCR Provider you just added.

-10. Enter a Name to be seen only in Konnect and a Display Name that will be displayed on your Portal.
+10. Enter a name for internal use in {{site.konnect_short_name}} and a display name that will be displayed the portal.
 In the **Auth Type** dropdown menu select DCR.
-In the **DCR Provider** dropdown, select the name of the DCR Provider config you just created.
-Your **Issuer URL** will be prepopulated with the Issuer URL you added to the DCR Provider.
+In the **DCR Provider** dropdown, select the name of the DCR Provider config you created.
+Your **Issuer URL** will be prepopulated with the issuer URL you added to the DCR Provider.

 11. If you are using the Curity configuration described in the previous sections, enter the `sub` into the **Claims** field and leave the **Scopes** field empty.
 If you configured Curity differently, then ensure you add the correct **Scopes** and **Claims**.

-12. Select the relevant **Auth Methods** you need (client_credentials, bearer, session, etc).
+12. Select the relevant **Auth Methods** you need (`client_credentials`, bearer, session, etc).

 13. Click **Save**.